 See our explanation for missing/corrupt indexes here.

 This measure corresponds to a shortage of memory to satisfy all program needs.
-Such situations will result Paging File usage.
-That means that operating system needs to flush the buffer pool in order to store and retrieve data from the hard disk.
+Such situations will result in poor paging file usage.
+That means that the operating system needs to flush the buffer pool in order to store and retrieve data from the hard disk.

 The more memory your server has the more cached disk reads and writes it can perform.
 Lack of system memory can cause high non-cached disk reads and writes.
 Adding memory to your server can help lower physical disk access.